-IPL 2020 is going to start from September 19th to till November 10th, the discussions concerning the security relating to the tournament area unit slowly gaining attraction.
-The crux of the deliberations is shifting from the players and the debutants to how safe the players are going to be within the Bio-Secure Bubble that has been planned to confirm the protection of the players from this menacing virus.
+IPL 2020 is going to start from September 19th to November 10th.
+The discussions concerning the security relating to the tournament area unit slowly gaining attraction.
+The crux of the deliberations is shifting from the players and the debutants.
+How safe the players are going to be within the Bio-Secure Bubble.

-In this IPL 2020, we are going to explore the conception of the bio-secure bubble which can be cricket’s biggest line of defense during this state of affairs of uncertainty.
+In this IPL 2020, we are going to explore the conception of the bio-secure bubble.
+The cricket’s biggest line of defense during this state of affairs of uncertainty.

-Bio-Secure Bubble is like a dome that Stephen King conceived for his illustrious novel, ‘Under the Dome’ in which only the ones for whom an ID card has been issued, can enter .The present model of a bio-secure bubble was enforced for the West Indies and England series and now is also being place for ongoing Pakistan versus England series.
+Bio-Secure Bubble is like a dome that Stephen King conceived for his illustrious novel.
+‘Under the Dome’ in which only the ones for whom an ID card has been issued, can enter.

-The players, management and the staff authorized to carry on the regular business are the only ones who can step inside this bubble.
-In addition, they all need to pass the tests performed on them to find the trace of the virus, leading to negative.
+In fact, the players, management, and the staff authorized to carry on the regular business can step inside this bubble.
+In addition, they all need to pass the tests performed on them to find the trace of the virus.

 The conception of a bio-secure bubble is especially to confirm that there’s minimal contact of the players.
 The risk of somebody catching the whiff of the virus.

 No outings, no contact with visitors, family

 No outings, no family, no guests.
 This is the foremost demanding that is going to be imposed on the players.
 They’re not allowed to have any kind of access to friends, families, visitors, and gatherings.

 England fast-bowler Jofra Archer was forced to sit out of the second test against the West Indies for breaching bio-secure protocols